303dog/makeup-store-app/README.md

 ## Cart
 A user only ever has one cart.
 Either it's the one they're currently shopping with or it's deleted when the order is submitted.
 The thinking here was that if this were a real site I would want to cart to persist until the user made an order, and once the order is created the order will track all the cart info.
 Deleting a product from the cart deletes the associated row from the "cart" table.
 Updating the product quantity will edit the quantity value in the associated cart row.
+In terms of security, the users can only access their own cart, of which there is only ever one.
 <img src="./public/img/Ruby-Makeup-Cart.png" />